Join Our Team

 Please click on the " + " below to find out more information about current positions.

-If you are a detail-oriented and mission-driven professional who thrives at the intersection of logistics and disaster recovery, then United Way of Asheville and Buncombe County is where you need to be.
-The Buncombe County Long-Term Recovery Group (BCLTRG) Construction Lead plays a critical part in ensuring community members receive timely, coordinated, and safe home repairs and rebuilds.
+If you are a highly organized, systems-minded leader who thrives at the intersection of collaboration and disaster recovery, then United Way of Asheville and Buncombe County (UWABC) and the Buncombe County Long-Term Recovery Group (BCLTRG) is where you need to be.
+The Program Manager for the BCLTRG plays a critical role in supporting the coordination, implementation, and oversight of recovery programs that ensure accessible support for individuals and families affected by Hurricane Helene.

 The BCLTRG is a collaborative network of nonprofits, faith-based organizations, government agencies, and community partners working together to support equitable, coordinated disaster recovery following Hurricane Helene.
 Operating through a committee-led structure, the BCLTRG aligns resources, shares information, and streamlines services to ensure that individuals and families across Buncombe County, particularly those most impacted, can access the support they need to rebuild and recover.
 This position is a grant-funded position through December 2026 with the hope to extend past this date based on available funding.
 The goal for the BCLTRG is for it to become an independent non-profit organization.
 This position would, in the future, transition to direct employment with the BCLTRG.

-- Hiring Range and Benefits: $55,000-62,000 annually plus full benefits, including paid vacation, sick and personal leave; employer contributions to 401(k), we cover 100% employee premiums for health, dental and vision insurance benefits and life and disability insurance, and pay a majority of dependent health premiums, self care fund, and coaching and support.
+- Hiring Range and Benefits: $60,000-68,000 annually plus full benefits, including paid vacation, sick and personal leave; employer contributions to 401(k), contributions to health, dental and vision insurance benefits and self-care fund, life and disability insurance, and coaching and support.

-- Hiring Range and Benefits: $60,000 - $65,000 annually plus full benefits, including paid vacation, sick and personal leave; employer contributions to 401(k), contributions to health, dental and vision insurance benefits, life and disability insurance, and coaching and support.
+- Hiring Range and Benefits: $46,000 - $50,000 annually plus full benefits, including paid vacation, sick and personal leave; employer contributions to 401(k), 100% employer paid premiums for employee health, dental, and vision insurance and contributions for dependents to insurance benefits.
+Self-care fund, life and disability insurance, and coaching and support.

 Are you looking for a position you heard about, but don't see it here?
 Unfortunately, the window for that position has likely already closed (sometimes online ads extend past our set deadline).